 Finding and hiring talented designers or design agencies is a serious challenge.
 To help you cut through all of the pitfalls, we’ve picked top platforms and websites to hire user experience designers.

 The most popular platforms for the designers’ portfolios are Dribbble and Behance, Clutch.
 These are the best sites to hire UX designers.
 When going through a designer’s portfolio on the presented platforms, you must know what to look for.

 A UX portfolio should show how and why a designer contributed to the project and the result.
 Here’s what you have to analyze when looking at a UX portfolio:

 what design skills are shown in the project;

 For instance, in our portfolio, we emphasize all the listed features.
 Agree?
-When screening a UX portfolio, emphasize the quality and depth, not quantity.
+When screening a UX portfolio, pay attention to the quality and depth, not quantity.

-If you like the narration and thoughts, please follow the link to the portfolio, contact app designer for hire.
+If you like the narration and thoughts, follow the link to the portfolio, and contact the app designer for hire.

 The right solution is to hire a UX designer before the developer.
 But the best course of action is to get a software development company on board that has specialists in both design and development.
 So you get not only the design but the whole working application.

-By hiring a company like Cadabra Studio you gain additional skills: analytics, UI/UX design, mobile, and web development, etc. We are a team, so we have an established business process.
+By hiring a company like Cadabra Studio, you gain additional skills: analytics, UI/UX design, mobile, web development, etc. We are a team, so we have an established business process.
 Feel free to contact us.